 System context of the Prototype Design according to the C4 model

-Architecture of the implemented Prototypical Apps
+Architecture of the Prototype Apps

 The OQ Test App

 The OQ Test App was designed to perform the OQ of the JBA.
 It is based on the JUnit Jupiter test framework with the cucumber test runner to perform the automated test.
 The architectural design was developed based on the C4 model (https://c4model.com/ - 27.6.20) and is shown in the two following chapters.